alokraj7488/PassGuard-AI/README.md

-# 🔐 AI-Powered Password Strength Analyzer with Breach Detection
+# 🔐 PassGuard AI (AI-Password Strength Analyzer with Breach Detection)

 An intelligent password evaluator that combines **Google's Gemini AI** for smart strength analysis and the **Have I Been Pwned (HIBP)** API to check for compromised passwords in real time.